 Mucosal lesions may affect the palate, tongue, buccal mucosa, and conjunctivae.
 This syndrome is associated with pancreatic carcinoma and ovarian and testicular tumors.
 The main entity in the differential diagnosis is Laugier-Hunziker syndrome.
 The diagnosis and management of Peutz-Jeghers syndrome is discussed in detail separately.
 (See "Peutz-Jeghers syndrome: Epidemiology, clinical manifestations, and diagnosis" and "Juvenile polyposis syndrome".)

 Bannayan-Riley-Ruvalcaba syndrome — Bannayan-Riley-Ruvalcaba syndrome (BRRS) is a rare, autosomal dominant, gastrointestinal hamartomatous polyposis syndrome caused by germline mutations in the PTEN tumor suppressor gene .
+It is part of the PTEN hamartoma tumor syndrome.
 Because BRRS is caused by the same germline mutations as Cowden syndrome, also called multiple hamartoma syndrome, the two disorders are considered to be allelic and phenotypic variants of the same disease.

 In contrast to Cowden syndrome, the clinical manifestations of BRRS arise early in childhood and include hypotonia, delayed psychomotor development, seizures, diarrhea, intussusception, and anemia.
 Cutaneous manifestations include genital lentigines, facial verrucae, vascular malformations, lipomas, acanthosis nigricans, and multiple acrochordons.
 Hyperpigmented macules involving the glans penis (picture 28) or vulva are the most specific finding related to the syndrome.